 Students are grouped for lots of different reasons and while academic levels can be one reason, we’ve always explained to students that they’ve become our students because they all possess unique traits and abilities that we need in our class.

-Generally parents don’t want their kids in a combined class (this is usually based on their own experiences) so your reassurance that their kids won’t miss out on anything matters.
+Generally, parents don’t want their kids in a combined class (this is usually based on their own experiences) so your reassurance that their kids won’t miss out on anything matters.

 Learn about each other.

-We do all kinds of back to school activities that encourage us to work together as partners or groups and we mix these groups up throughout the day and even in the middle of some of the activities.
+We do all kinds of back-to-school activities that encourage us to work together as partners or groups and we mix these groups up throughout the day and even in the middle of some of the activities.

-One of our favourite activities is called Survival Island where students have to decide which items they would want to have if they were stranded on a island.
+One of our favourite activities is called Survival Island where students have to decide which items they would want to have if they were stranded on an island.
 It’s actually not about the stuff at all.
 It’s an activity about decision making when working in a group and we find that doing this activity early in the year helps students learn how to agree and disagree respectfully when working together.
 You can find the activity in our Group Roles and Processes Unit.

 Our class chooses a theme song and motto.
 Collect inside jokes.
 Design a crest, a mascot or a special name for just your class that particular year.
+Your community culture should be a collective effort.

 We decide on classroom agreements (rules).
 We allow the students to own the classroom and how it will run.
 When we hand over the ownership, students feel empowered as a community.
 All of these activities can be found in our Back to School package.